This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 How This Recipe Came About…

-Boozy pineapple coconut cupcakes are a real thing here in Charleston just now, to the point where they are appearing on dessert menus downtown at some pretty fancy restaurants.
+Desserts infused with alcohol are a real thing here in Charleston just now, to the point where they are appearing on dessert menus downtown at some pretty fancy restaurants.
+You needn’t go much further than downtown to seek out the best rum cake recipe in the Carolinas!

 I got the idea for these rum-infused cakes from a downtown menu featuring coconut rum cupcakes served with a warmed coconut milk and dark rum toddy.